 Sleep is a biological process that helps the body perform certain functions.
-In fact, sleep is important to maintain good health.
+In fact, sufficient quality sleep is necessary for maintaining physical and mental health.
 Disturbed sleeping patterns affect your health, safety, and quality of life.

 Sleep disturbance increases your risk of other health disorders too.
 Sleep disorders are on the rise in the United States.
 More than 70% of high school students sleep less than eight hours on weeknights, leading to sleep disorders and poor health.